jsnjack/akamai-v3-sensor-data-helper/README.md

 };

 // Cookie hash from Akamai
-const cookieHash = 3753014; // you can extract this from the bm_st cookie using decryptor.extractCookieHash(cookie)
+const cookieHash = 3753014; // you can extract this from the bm_sz cookie using decryptor.extractCookieHash(cookie)

 // Encrypt the data
 const result = decryptor.encrypt(payload, cookieHash, fileContent);